MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 To remove a passkey associated with a user account, delete the key from the user’s authentication method.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user account from which the passkey is to be removed.
-1. Select **Authentication methods** > right-click **Passkey (device-bound)** and click **Delete**.
+1. Select **Authentication methods** > right-click **Passkey (device-bound)** and select **Delete**.

     ![View Authentication Method details](media/howto-authentication-passwordless-deployment/security-key-view-details.png)

 ## Enforce passkey sign-in

-You can use either a built-in phishing-resistant authentication strength or create a custom authentication strength to require sign-in with a passkey when users access a sensitive resource.
+To make users sign in with a passkey when they access a sensitive resource, you must do one of the following: 1) use a built-in phishing-resistant authentication strength, or 2) create a custom authentication strength.

 The following steps show an example of how to create a Conditional Access policy that allows passkey sign-in for only a specific security key model or passkey provider.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.